 - the Outset Frieze Tate Fund, inviting international curators to join the Tate in selecting and acquiring 100 works of art over 10 years from Frieze for the Tate Collection;

-- Studiomakers, developing solutions that secure truly-affordable spaces for creative production and cultural consumption, including co-founding The Creative Land Trust with the Mayor of London, Arts Council England and Bloomberg Philanthropies, a new charity purchasing property to be used as artist studios in perpetuity;
+- Studiomakers, providing new solutions to securing the physical spaces needed for creative production and cultural consumption.
+The initiative co-founded The Creative Land Trust with the Mayor of London, Arts Council England and Bloomberg Philanthropies, now an independent charity purchasing property to be used as artist studios in perpetuity;

 - the Outset Partners, a dynamic group of international patrons who work together to meet the evolving needs of the global cultural sector, awarding impactful grants through an iterative and consensus-driven decision-making process.
 The Outset Partners fund is the largest private grants programme awarded by a collective of individuals in the UK.